makersacademy/airport_challenge/README.md

 I then worked through the table step-by-step, aiming to write the whole program using TDD - first running a feature test in IRB, then writing a failing unit test in RSpec, then writing the classes and methods to pass the test, before moving on to the next set of failing tests.
 There were a few times when my code was passing the feature test, but not the unit test - on these occasions I had to refactor the unit tests to make sure everything was working and passing (I'm hoping this will improve as I learn RSpec syntax more thoroughly).

-I chose to write Weather as a module rather than a class or method - partly because it seems more like a behaviour than a object, partly to make sure my Airport class adhered to the Single Responsibility Principle, and partly because I wanted to practice how to make, use and test Modules.
+I chose to write Weather as a module rather than a class or method - partly because it seems more like a behaviour than an object, partly to make sure my Airport class adhered to the Single Responsibility Principle, and partly because I wanted to practice how to make, use and test Modules.

 I aimed to write all the unit tests using mocks and stubs to ensure my tests were isolated within classes.